Richard C. Wesley: New York Supreme Court

-Wesley's judicial career began with his election to the New York State Supreme Court in 1986.
-He served as a trial judge in Rochester from 1987 to 1994 and created the Monroe County felony-screening program, credited with reducing felony backlogs by more than 60 percent.
+Wesley's judicial career began with his election to the New York Supreme Court in 1986.
+He served as a trial judge in Rochester from 1987 to 1994.
+In 1988 he established a Trial Assistance Part to address a growing backlog of cases in Monroe County, and subsequently created the county's felony-screening program, which reduced processing delays by more than 60 percent and was later adopted statewide as a model for other judicial districts.

 Appellate Division and Court of Appeals

 Democratic Governor Mario Cuomo appointed Wesley to the Appellate Division, Fourth Department in 1994.
-On December 3, 1996, Republican Governor George Pataki nominated him to the New York Court of Appeals, calling the choice his “most important judicial nomination.”
-The State Senate unanimously confirmed Wesley on January 14, 1997.
-He served on the Court of Appeals from 1997 until his federal confirmation in 2003.
+On December 3, 1996, Republican Governor George Pataki nominated him to the New York Court of Appeals, calling the choice his "most important judicial nomination."
+The New York Times profiled Wesley as "a justice rooted in small-town life and values."
+The New York State Senate unanimously confirmed him on January 14, 1997.